lorenzwalthert/simplificar/README.md

 ```

 <img src="man/figures/README-mutate_gg-1.png" width="80%" />

+If you don’t pass any value to `...`, all columns are modified.

 Note that you can also use `purrr::partial(..., .first = FALSE)` and
 per-fill some arguments of a low-level interface function and then feed